 Moisturize both morning and night

-Exfoliate and mask at least once a week
+Exfoliate and mask a couple times a month

 Exfoliating is an important part of any skincare regime, and, in this case, a little bit goes a long way.
 Weekly exfoliation helps get rid of dead skin cells, grime and dirt, revealing skin that looks fresh and bright.
-Using a facial mask once a week (or depending on your needs) will also help tackle specific skin concerns.
+Using a facial mask a couple times a month (or depending on your needs) will also help tackle specific skin concerns.
 Masks come in many forms, such as clay, hydrogel, sheet, mud, peel off, cream, etc., and there are many to choose from: hydrating, cleansing, exfoliating, brightening, clarifying, soothing, repairing – just pick the one that suits your skin needs.